Classic Red Velvet Cupcakes

 Instructions

-- Preheat oven to 350°F and line two 12-cup standard muffin pans with baking cups.
-Whisk together flour, cocoa, baking powder, baking soda, and salt in a medium bowl.
+- Preheat oven to 350°F and line two 12-cup standard muffin pans with cupcake liners.

-- Beat brown sugar and butter in a large mixer bowl on medium speed until soft and creamy; mix in oil.
+- Make cupcakes: Whisk together flour, cocoa, baking powder, baking soda, and salt in a medium bowl.
+Beat brown sugar and butter in a large mixer bowl on medium speed until soft and creamy; mix in oil.
 Add eggs and egg yolk one at a time and beat until combined.
 Mix in vanilla extract.
 Beat in white vinegar and red gel coloring on low speed until combined.
-With mixer on low speed, add flour mixture in 3 additions, alternating with buttermilk (begin and end with flour mixture).
+With mixer on low speed, add dry ingredients in 3 additions, alternating with buttermilk (begin and end with flour mixture).

 - Use a medium cookie scoop coated with nonstick spray to fill each baking cup 2/3 full of batter.

-- Transfer frosting to a large piping bag fitted with an open star tip (Wilton 8B) and frost cupcakes.
+- Transfer frosting to a large piping bag fitted with an open star piping tip (Wilton 8B) and frost cupcakes.
 If desired, top with red velvet cupcake crumbs.
 Chill cupcakes 20 minutes before serving.

 - Store leftover cupcakes covered in the refrigerator up to 3 days.
 Bring to room temperature before serving.